-- 5.22 Other parties may be permitted to address an ordinary meeting of council subject to: - (a) Notice of that person's attendance at the meeting being included by the chief executive officer on the relevant business paper or advised to councillors via a memo prior to the meeting. - (b) Public forum not being considered the most appropriate forum in which to hear that person(s). - (c) Not more than ten (10) minutes in total being provided at any ordinary council meeting to hear such person(s).
+- 5.22 Other parties may be permitted to address an ordinary meeting of council subject to: - a. notice of that person's attendance at the meeting being included by the chief executive officer on the relevant business paper or advised to councillors via a memo prior to the meeting - public forum or address not being considered the most appropriate forum in which to hear that person(s) - c. not more than 10 minutes in total being provided at any ordinary council meeting to hear such person(s).

-6 Coming Together
+6 Coming together